training-datalab/training-datalab.com/content/en/post/2024-05-27-analysis-of-interaction-with-news in-social-networks/index.md

 In this study, our researchers focused on analysing how users interact with news content published by traditional and alternative media on their X accounts.
 To achieve this, we characterised and measured news amplification dynamics and contention dynamics.
 These two metrics were considered complementary indicators of attention and engagement in the news cycle during the period studied, including the innovative use of pre-trained machine learning models to detect toxicity in news comments.

-Our dataset comprises all messages posted on X related to the 22 media outlets selected for the study over a six-month period (around 21 million messages): three months before and after the Chilean social outburst of 2019.
+Our dataset comprises all messages posted on X related to the 22 media outlets selected for the study over six months (around 21 million messages): three months before and after the Chilean social outburst of 2019.
 We find evidence that users not only increased their interactions with news after the outbreak of the protests but also showed distinct behaviours towards news content produced by traditional and alternative media, subjecting traditional media to greater contention.

 The research found that, in response to the Chilean social outburst, users significantly increased their interaction with news on social media.
 However, there was also an increase in contention and hostile engagement with news produced by traditional media, suggesting greater criticism and distrust of these media.
 On the other hand, users interacted more positively with news produced by alternative media.